 • Understanding Context: SLPs teach children how to adjust their language based on the situation.
 This includes using appropriate greetings, asking questions, and maintaining conversational flow.

-• Reducing Frustration: SLPs help children express their needs and wants effectively, reducing frustration and challenging behaviors.
+• Reducing Frustration: SLPs help children express their needs and wants effectively, reducing frustration and challenging behaviours.

 • Self-Regulation: SLPs work on self-regulation skills, helping children manage emotions during communication.